ChavdarStoilov/React_Djagno_Dschinni_Project/README.md

 This is the Shisha Shop SPA React project for SoftUni React course.
 The back-end is wrote on Python Django Rest API.

 To run the project locally you need to run only the docker-compose.yml.

+Another way to take a look project is on follow link https://chavdarstoilov.github.io/.
+This is the same React project deployed on Github on follow repo: https://github.com/ChavdarStoilov/chavdarstoilov.github.io